FreeSlave/halflife-featureful/documentation/content/docs/development/developing-the-mod.md

 * `dump_ammo_types` - report registered ammo types.
 * `dump_ammo_types_client` - report ammo types as known to the client (should be the same as `dump_ammo_types`).
 * `dump_materials` - report registered texture materials.
 See [Materials]({{< ref materials >}}).
 * `dump_precached_models` and `dump_precached_sounds` - show the count and the list of precached models (including sprites and brush models) or sounds.
-Useful to keep track of the number of precached resources and to see what's exactly is being precached.
+Useful to keep track of the number of precached resources and to see what exactly is being precached.
+Xash3D-FWGS has built-in `modellist` and `soundlist` commands serving the same purpose.
 * `dump_soundscripts` - report soundscripts.
 See [soundscript debugging]({{< ref "soundscripts/#debugging" >}}).
 * `dump_visuals` - report visuals.
 See [visuals debugging]({{< ref "visuals/#debugging" >}}).
 * `get_skill` - report skill values.
 See [skill variables]({{< ref "skill-variables" >}}).